hydraulic-software/conveyor/guidebook/docs/known-issues.md

 ## Missing features

 * Supported apps and packages:
     * Only GUI apps are supported in this release.
 Support for CLI-only apps is implemented (Conveyor is packaged with itself), but the feature needs more polish before being ready to launch.
 Let us know if you'd like to try it out anyway.
     * Only DEB based Linux distros get native packages.
 For other distros Conveyor creates a tarball which doesn't auto update.
 RPM / FlatPak support is on the roadmap.
     * ARM Linux isn't yet supported.
     * Packages for app stores aren't yet supported.
 * There's no way to customize the generated download HTML.
 This feature is implemented but requires more polish before it's ready.
 * Registration of URL handlers and file type associations isn't yet supported.
 * Debian packages don't have their license metadata set yet, so will show in GNOME Software as proprietary even if they aren't.
 * The P7B certificate format isn't supported.
 * For JVM apps:
-    * The Gradle plugin doesn't support Kotlin Multiplatform projects yet, due to KMM's alpha status.
      * There's no direct support for importing Maven projects, and the supplied command to read classpaths doesn't work on Windows.

 ## Issues with planned fixes